COVID-19 Vaccination Clinics

 Before You Book

-We ask residents not to engage in any disrespectful behaviour toward our staff or other residents; any form of harassment or abuse will not be tolerated.
+We ask residents to be respectful when interacting with public health staff and members of the community.
+Any form of harassment or abuse will not be tolerated.

 Before you attend a COVID-19 vaccine clinic, it’s important you prepare for your COVID-19 vaccine

 A primary series is the first couple of vaccine doses a person needs to develop a strong initial immune response against COVID-19.
-Most people need two doses of an mRNA vaccine (Pfizer, Moderna) or Novavax (for those 18 years of age and older) to complete their primary series.
-If you are immunocompromised (i.e. have a weakened immune system), you may need a three-dose primary series.
+Most people need two doses to complete their primary series.
+You may need a three-dose primary series if you are immunocompromised (i.e. have a weakened immune system).

 If you get COVID-19 before finishing your primary vaccine series, you must wait two months (56 days) between infection and vaccination before getting another COVID-19 vaccine.
 The minimum wait time after a COVID-19 infection for people who are immunocompromised is one to two months (28 to 56 days) after infection before getting another COVID-19 vaccine to finish their primary series.

-Children six months to four years of age
+Six months to 11 years of age (paediatric dose)

-The Paediatric Moderna vaccine for children six months to four years of age is given as a two-dose primary series for children without a weakened immune system.
+Children six months to 11 years of age are given a two-dose primary series of COVID-19 vaccine.
+A three-dose primary series is given to children who are immunocompromised.
 The second dose is usually given eight weeks after the first dose.

 Individuals who are immunocompromised (i.e., have a weakened immune system because of a disease or medication they are taking)

-Individuals who have a weakened immune system who are six months of age and older should get three doses as part of their primary series.
-A third dose is available for moderately- to severely-immunocompromised individuals, as identified by the Ministry of Health Doses in the primary series should be given at least 28 days apart, but spreading the doses two months apart is ideal.
+Individuals with a weakened immune system who are six months of age and older should receive a three dose primary series of COVID-19 vaccine.
+A third dose is available for moderately- to severely-immunocompromised individuals, as identified by the Ministry of Health Doses in the primary series may be given at least 28 days apart but spreading the doses two months (56 days) apart is ideal.
+Moderna is the preferred vaccine for moderately to severely immunocompromised people aged 6 months and older.

-To get a bivalent booster you must have received a complete primary series of COVID-19 vaccines (for most people, this means two doses of an approved vaccine; for individuals with a weakened immune system, it means three doses of an approved vaccine).
+To get a booster, you must have received a complete primary series of COVID-19 vaccines.
+For most people, this means two doses of an approved vaccine.
+For individuals with a weakened immune system, it means three doses of an approved vaccine.

 Select a COVID-19 Vaccine Clinic